CSS Performance Optimization

 4.1 Property Selection

 Animate only opacity and transform to stay on the compositor thread, avoiding reflow and paint.
-Layout-affecting properties (e.g., top
+Layout-affecting properties (e.g., top, width) force main-thread work.

 4.2 CSS Houdini Paint Worklet